jhu7235/Polynomials/README.md

-# Polynomials
+# Polynomials & Storage

+## Polynomials
 This is a polynomial class.
 It takes in a string or an instance of Polynomial and returns a Polynomial object.

-## Documentation
-Please run tests to see how class and methods behave.

-## Methods
+### Polynomial Methods
 * add
 * subtract
 * multiply

+## Storage
+This is a method that stores data in a file system.

+## Documentation
+Please run tests to see how class and methods behave.

 ## To Test
 1. `npm install`